Xceptance/xlt-documentation/content/en/about-xlt/10-history.md

 weight: 10

+description: >
+    All about the history of XLT.
 ---

 ## Why Have We Built Another Tool?

-Needed a platform independent tool
+* Needed a platform independent tool
-Other tools with bad license schemes
+* Other tools with bad license schemes
-Tools mostly request level testing
+* Tools mostly request level testing
-Cumbersome UIs
+* Cumbersome UIs
-No easy scaling
+* No easy scaling
-Limited reporting capabilities
+* Limited reporting capabilities
-Wrong OS
+* Wrong OS
-Proprietary languages
+* Proprietary languages
-Data difficult to postprocess
+* Data difficult to postprocess
-Simple deployment requirements
+* Simple deployment requirements
-Extensibility
+* Extensibility
-No easy sharing with the customer
+* No easy sharing with the customer
-Needed more trust in the results!
+* Needed more trust in the results!

 ## 2005 - Early Prototype